It is important for cancer patients and their families to know how to stay protected from COVID-19.

 - Practice proper cough and sneeze etiquette.
 Cover your mouth and nose with your arm when coughing and sneezing and dispose of used tissues in the trash.

 - Frequently clean and disinfect high-touch areas such as toilets, bedside tables and door handles with diluted bleach or a regular household cleaner.

-- Practice social distancing – stay about 2 metres or 6 feet away from other people, if possible.
+- Practice social distancing – stay about 2 metres or 6 feet away from other people.

 - It is recommended that individuals over the age of 60 and those with underlying medical conditions (cancer), who are at increased risk for severe illness, avoid going out in public as much as possible.

 Should I wear a mask?

 Patients will be asked to wear a mask when in the Cancer Centre.
 Staff who work with patients and cannot maintain physical distance of 2 metres will also wear a mask.

 What should I expect when I come to my appointment?

 We are asking all patients questions related to COVID-19 when they enter the Cancer Care Centre.